voerro/devel-docs/docs/modules/README.md

 ## Developing Modules

 The process of developing modules is pretty much the same as the process of developing a typical Laravel app.
-The only difference is that with modules it's you've got a bunch of small Laravel projects in one app.
-Any additional instructions are unnecesary.
+The difference is that with modules it's like you've got a bunch of small Laravel apps in one project, each of which can be used in many projects.

-There is a bunch of additional `artisan` commands to operate upon modules:
+There is a bunch of additional `artisan` commands which pretty much mimic the default Laravel commands, except they work within the scope of a module:
 - `module:make-command [command-name] [module-name]` - create a new artisan/console command for the specified module
 - `module:make-controller [controller-name] [module-name]` - create a new controller for the specified module
 - `module:make-crud [full-model-class-name] [module-name]` - generate CRUD for the specified model inside the specified module